 - fit with the firm’s IT culture: support will be required from IT so ensure that it is involved early in the process; and

-- fit with the firm’s risk culture: software that focuses on controls is not going to work well if the firm is committed to a combined risk and control assessment.
+- fit with the firm’s risk culture: risk management software that focuses on controls is not going to work well if the firm is committed to a combined risk and control assessment.

 Risk and control assessment is a fundamental part of operational risk management.
 Although there are many hurdles to carry it out well, it can be done and has been done by many firms.
 The best implementations of risk and control assessment are giving real business benefit and are fully supported by the Board and senior management of the firms involved.